jan-revay/initPC/README.md

     number, amount of RAM and CPU model as an input and produce a hash that I will use to distinguish my different machines.
 Have a more thorough look at `dmidecode` command...
+1. Use Omarchy <https://github.com/basecamp/omarchy/tree/master> as an inspiration to improve these scripts.
+Rename this repo to GNOMEarchy? :D

 ## Keyboard layout plans